 Then give it a small push.
-You should feel it click in to place.
+You should feel it click into place.
 At this point, you can squeeze the gun a few times to move the caulk to the tip.
 Now you are ready to seal your home against bed bugs.

 Sealing the Interior and Exterior of Homes Against Bed Bugs

 If you have a basement, inspect the walls for signs of light seeping through.
 Seal those spots, both inside and out.
-Some basement walls, especially those in older homes are porous.
+Some basement walls, especially those in older homes, are porous.
 I search for every little hole and fill it with caulk.

 When tenants move we usually use Drylock or Behr's basement sealant after using Moldex.
-Even after we Drylock some basement walls have porous areas, which is why I use caulk If someone knows a better way to seal up walls like that, please share in the comments.
+Even after we Drylock, some basement walls have porous areas, which is why I use caulk If someone knows a better way to seal up walls like that, please share in the comments.

 As you look for cracks in the basement look for signs of light coming through.
-You might stick a ribbon, or some kind of marker, in to the crack so you can find it when you get outside.
+You might stick a ribbon, or some kind of marker, into the crack so you can find it when you get outside.
 You also want to seal the undersides of all soffits.

 When inspecting it is important to consider the type of caulk you need to use.
 When Silicon (the clear) caulk dries it does not take paint well.
-This means it will need to be scrapped off if you choose to paint at some later time.
+This means it will need to be scraped off if you choose to paint at some later time.
 Silicone caulk is great for areas that already have nice coats of paint.

 Latex caulk comes in many colors, plus you can paint over it anytime with no problems.
 The latex will soap up the paint just like the wall.
 If the caulking job is smooth and seamless, when you paint over it, you will not even know it's there.